 Disk versus Tape

 Ghost imaging is, by nature, a disk to disk backup method.
-Disk to disk is generally faster than backing up to tape, but also potentially more risky because you can’t move the copy off-site.
+Disk to disk is generally faster than backing up to tape, but also potentially riskier because you can’t move the copy off-site.
 While disk to disk backups across a WAN are an option, they can be slower than disk to tape depending on your bandwidth capabilities and run the risk of failing if the connection between the two sites is lost.
 If your building gets flattened and you need to set up shop in a new location, you are going to need those backups.
 If the tornado that just ripped through your building deposited them in a nearby (or not so nearby) tree, they’re probably not going to be worth much.
 Rule #2: Store Backup Copies Off-Site.
 Depending on the types of natural disasters prevalent to your area, storing them at least 10 miles away is a good place to start.

 Another important consideration when backing up to tape is how many times you can re-use your tapes.
-While they are built to be written to multiple times, after a while doing so will cause degradation and threaten the integrity of the data.
+While they are built to be written multiple times after a while doing so will cause degradation and threaten the integrity of the data.
 The most common way to manage this is by using the Grandfather-Father-Son (GFS) backup strategy.

-The GFS backup strategy is a method of maintaining daily, weekly, and monthly backups based on a five or seven day weekly schedule.
+The GFS backup strategy is a method of maintaining daily, weekly, and monthly backups based on a five or seven-day weekly schedule.
 A full backup is performed once a week.
 Incremental or differential backups are performed on the other days.
 The daily incremental or differential backups are known as the Son.
 The Father is the last full backup in the week (the weekly backup) and the Grandfather is the last full backup of the month (the monthly backup).

 |Month 1 (Full-W=Weekly backup, Full-M=Monthly backup)|

 Using the above rotation you can calculate that it will take a total of 21 tapes to perform this backup strategy for one year.
 There are four daily tapes (Sons) that are reused weekly, five weekly tapes (Fathers) that are reused after the fifth full weekly backup is complete, and 12 monthly tapes (Grandfathers) which are the last full backups of the month and are taken offsite.
-The daily tapes clearly get the most use and should therefore be replaced more frequently.
+The daily tapes clearly get the most useful and should, therefore, be replaced more frequently.
 Follow the manufacturer’s recommendation for the type of tapes you are using, but a general rule of thumb is to plan to replace these tapes every year.